 Rocco nods, “Yeah, like him.
 But also like Marcus Aurelius, Dante, Galileo, da Vinci, Michelangelo, Columbus, Fibonacci, and Fermi.
 I try to spend time productively while I’m waiting around on Adriana.”

 Janah, “Point taken,” we stand, shake hands, “We’ll look into the difficulty.
 No one will call from our end, if you get more threats or problems, tell Mini.”

 Rocco leaves, we wait a few minutes, it's quarter to nine.
 At five of nine, we leave and go to a booth.
 At nine the girls come in.
-We split into two booths and order a massive amount of breakfast.
-Waffles seems to be on everyone's mind, eggs to order, bacon, ham or sausage.
+We split into two booths and order a more complete breakfast.
+Waffles seem to be on everyone's mind, eggs to order, bacon, ham or sausage.

 Chapter Twenty Three